mdsantia/mdsantia.github.io/_posts/2023-04-21-PresentationNight.md

 3. The probability of staying in place is denoted as
 ![sigma](https://latex.codecogs.com/svg.image?\sigma=\mu*\hat\mu.)

-4. The probability of returning to the origin after infinitely many steps, named the spectral norm, is given by the following equation,
+4. The probability of returning to the origin after infinitely many steps, named the *spectral norm*, is given by the following equation,

 <div align="center">
     <img src="https://latex.codecogs.com/svg.image?\left||\sigma\right||=lim_{n\to\infty}\sqrt[n]{\sigma^{(n)}(e)}." alt="spectralnorm">